krishnaxpatel/data-analytics-projects/Project2/README.md

 **Tools Used:** SQL, R, Tableau

-First, I wanted to aggregate the data to find the averages of key health metrics using SQL.
+First, I wanted to aggregate the data to find the averages of key health metrics using SQL, specifically for the various occupations in the dataset.